rbrigden/challenge/README.md

 provided video.

-Once you are satisfied with the performance of your solution, ensure that the following command successfully displays the output of the `test` function when provided your solution.
+Once you are satisfied with the performance of your solution, ensure that the following command successfully displays the output of the `test` function.

 ```shell script
 python challenge/main.py run --video data/pedestrians.mp4 --detections data/pedestrians.jsonl